 In any type of relationship – co-workers, friends, roommates, romantic or family – someone is bound to get hurt and someone is bound to hurt someone else.
 But it’s what we do after that’s the most important.

 I hope that this piece provides you with some tools to help you repair a relationship or helps you recognize when someone close to you is truly trying to change and correct their previous actions.

 In either position, the road to a meaningful apology will be difficult, but I encourage you to try.
 Try to find forgiveness, try to make amends and try to find comfort in the fact that you’re trying.

-Tallie Johnson (she/her) is the city life editor for The Front this quarter.
+Tallie Johnson (she/her) is the opinions and DIO editor for The Front this quarter.
 She is majoring in journalism with a public relations focus.
-Tallie enjoys covering arts and entertainment, local nonprofits and small businesses in Bellingham.
-In her free time, she spends time with friends, family and her many animals.
+Tallie enjoys covering arts and entertainment, bringing attention to nonprofits, and sharing her opinion on everything and anything.
+In her free time she spends time with friends, family, and her many animals.